 - Here are three of the most important areas on which to focus.

 - Decoding: It is important to realize that not all children’s books are meant to be read by children themselves.

 - Some books whose ideas are appropriate for preschool and primary age kids have very high reading levels.
 Beatrix Potter’s The Tale of Benjamin Bunny, for example, has a readability level of eighth grade!

 - Award winning books are wonderful and engaging experiences, but the award is often for art work or theme development.
 Some children simply have not yet acquired the reading level necessary to decode the words in these books fluently.
 It is important to share these books with your children.
 They are great books, but you might have to read them TO kids.

-Check the internet for this list of Caldecott Award winners.
-Do not always expect even school age children to be able to read them by themselves with understanding.
+- Check the internet for this list of Caldecott Award winners.
+Do not always expect all school age children to be able to read them by themselves with understanding.

 - Many times students bring these books home from the school library, and parents become disheartened because their children cannot read them fluently.

 - For more information on this matter, refer to our free Tips: Choosing Books and Why Kids Don’t Read.